SimplyFriday/bedrock-portal/readme.md

 # Bedrock Portal
 This project aims to create a fully featured and customizable web portal that can be used to host Minecraft Bedrock Edition dedicated servers.
-It is written in .Net Core which should allow it to run both on Windows and Linux systems, though it is developed and tested against windows.
+It is written in .Net Core which can run both on Windows and Linux systems.

 # Features
 * Multiple user tiers (regular user, moderator, admin)